 Once you leave our open beach areas, you navigate the island on our system of trails that have been created to access the cabanas, showers and other buildings scattered around the caye.
 In addition, a loop trail circles the undeveloped west end of the island, with an interpretive guidebook that further discusses the flora and fauna found on the island.

 Our new nature trail will teach you many things about the natural state of Belize islands.
-Covering plants, erosion and storms, our osprey nest, the highest spot on the island (9.3 feet!), and our recycling and burning program at the dump, it is a wonderful way to spend the late afternoon on a sunny day on the island.
+Covering island plants, erosion and storms, our osprey nest, the highest spot on the island (26.5 feet!), and our recycling and burning program, it is a wonderful way to spend the late afternoon on a sunny day on the island.